2019segret/2019segret.github.io/docs/articles/DIscrete Diffusion Models.md

 ## Discrete Diffusion Models

-In the diffusion process, discrete models require fixing a time schedule \(0, \cdots, T\) prior to the training.
+In the diffusion process, discrete models require fixing a time schedule $0, \cdots, T$ prior to the training.
 Data is diffused exactly at these timesteps.
-It means there are $T$ latent variables \(\mathbf{x_0}, \dots, \mathbf{x_T}\).
+It means there are $T$ latent variables $\mathbf{x_0}, \dots, \mathbf{x_T}$.
 Noise is gradually added at those time steps and only those: therefore forward and reverse process only go through these time steps as seen in the following figure.

 ![](../../img/process.png)

-The length \(T\) of the forward process is a very important hyper parameter.
+The length $T$ of the forward process is a very important hyper parameter.
 The more steps there are the more precise the process is, with fewer errors made/accumulated at each time steps.
 On the opposite, it also implies more time to generate samples.
 There is a trade-off here.

 ### DDPM: Denoising Diffusion Probabilistic Models

 Ho et al. [8] introduce DDPM.
-Given samples, the model starts from a data distribution \(q(x_0)\) and learns a distribution \(p_{\theta}(x_0)\) that approximates \(q(x_0)\) and is easy to sample from.
-For DDPM, the forward process is defined as a Markov chain that adds Gaussian noise to the data, according to a time schedule \(\beta_1, \dots, \beta_T\):
+Given samples, the model starts from a data distribution $q(x_0)$ and learns a distribution $p_{\theta}(x_0)$ that approximates $q(x_0)$ and is easy to sample from.
+For DDPM, the forward process is defined as a Markov chain that adds Gaussian noise to the data, according to a time schedule $\beta_1, \dots, \beta_T$:

 $$
   \begin{split}